What Is Holy Love, And What Might It Look Like For You?

 People of many different faith traditions often agree that holy love should motivate kindness and generosity toward your fellow humans.
 If you wish to develop this altruistic love, one thing that might help is simply committing to give to charity, volunteer your time, or otherwise help someone in need.
 Researchers studying generosity found that pledging a charitable donation increased the frequency of generous behavior in other situations.
 It may sound strange to think of compassionate love as a habit that can be built up like any other, but science seems to support this idea.

-Could therapy help you practice holy love?
+Can therapy help you practice spiritual or holy love?

 Though many people think of therapy and religion as totally separate, many mental health professionals recognize the positive effects that faith can have on their client’s lives.
 And therapy can often help with inner challenges that make it hard to cultivate a loving outlook and a healthy spirituality.
 If you’re finding that it’s hard to practice holy love due to anger, depression, anxiety, or other mental obstacles, it might be helpful to seek advice from a licensed counselor.